How to Avoid “Traffic Cop” Parenting

 Involve Kids In the Solution

 It’s a challenge sometimes to know when to solve problems for children and when to let them struggle.
 When undue frustration builds or a situation becomes dangerous, you must step in to help.
 But parents sometimes step in too quickly because they don’t like to see their children suffering with even a small bit of frustration.
 Or, parents know that if this gets out of hand a major eruption may take place.
 Don’t tiptoe around your child’s anger or let kids use intensity and emotion to get their way.
+See 10 Truths about a child’s Anger.
 Your job isn’t just to keep the peace.
 You’re teaching children skills for the future.
 Problem solving is an important one to learn now.

 It can be painful to wait for a five-year-old to try to decide which snack to eat, or torture to hear an eight-year-old talk about how she can’t find her favorite sweater.
 One mom said, “I can’t stand to watch my four-year-old tie his shoe.
 I just want to grab it and say, ‘Here, let me do it.’ ”